Peilong/peilong-website/content/courses/ds200/policy.md

 weight: 3
 ---

+## Course Schedule
+The most up-to-date course schedule will be posted on course website schedule page: https://peilong.github.io/courses/ds200/schedule/.
+Students are responsible for checking the schedule regularly.
+Schedule page will include: 1) teaching topics for each meeting; 2) reading assignments for each week and 3) special notes on specific days.

 ## Course Announcements & Discussion

-All course announcements will be posted via the Canvas Announcements page – you are responsible for checking the email updates (or app notifications) from Canvas regularly.
+All course announcements will be sent to your Etown email accounts via Canvas Announcements.
+You are responsible for signing up for this service and checking your emails regularly.

-Discussions can be made via the Canvas Discussion page – you should never post complete programs to Discussion page (only general questions are permitted).
+Every student should sign up for Microsoft Teams and join the course discussion channel "DS200-SP21".
+Discussions are encouraged to be posted on this channel.
+Private instant messages can be sent directly to your recipient, e.g. the instructor "Dr. Li".

+Join my Teams group: [link](https://teams.microsoft.com/l/channel/19%3a7c36a42d3b884c2cbbd0dccd01b5c26d%40thread.tacv2/DS200-SP21?groupId=81ffa3c7-aa45-454a-b495-7f43c78e5024&tenantId=1d884f12-a0d7-42f0-8b15-3a91c853bcb5).

 ## Attendance Policies